BombShellReaper/Palworld-Linux-Server/README.md

 -------------------------------------------------------------------------------
 # Step 5: Install Palworld Server

-**Login to your server with the new user account through cmd, powershell, putty, etc. Use what ever terminal emulator you like**
+**Log in to your server with the new user account through cmd, PowerShell, PuTTY, etc. Use your preferred terminal emulator.**

 **Install Palworld Server Files**